MileHacker Logo

 Visitor Information

-• Soun's Palace: No fixed hours or formal entrance fees.
+• Soun'the Palace of: No fixed hours or formal entrance fees.
 Visits typically need prior arrangement and respect for local customs.
-A local guide or escort is strongly advisable.
+A local an expert guide or escort is strongly advisable.

 • Ogbomoso Baptist Seminary: Generally open during working hours.
 No specific fees, though a small donation may be appreciated.
 Respectful exploration of the grounds is possible.